 Tip 12: Take a free walking tour – or do it yourself

 Free walking tours are a great idea.
 You get to learn about the place, hear a local’s perspective, and hopefully come out of it not over-tipping out of guilt.
 With the help of the internet or a well-marked google map, you can easily create your own walking tour – you just won’t get the interesting tidbits of information that come with a guided tour.
+We managed well on our own – it was a great way to have happy accidents that doing Venice on a budget can reward you with – you will walk out with your own unique memories.

 Tip 13: Some of the best attractions are free